martikum/RepData_PeerAssessment1/PA1_template.md

 The **mean** and **median** total number of steps taken per day are 9354.2295 and 10395 respectively.

 ## What is the average daily activity pattern?

+We have calculated the average number of steps taken, averaged across all days.
+A time series plot of the 5-minute interval and the average number of steps taken, averaged across all days is shown below.

 ```r